GenericMadScientist/CH-Steg-Reader/README.md

   * Not as reliable as you'd like.
 The song hash does enable you to check the chart (it's the [MD5 hash](https://en.wikipedia.org/wiki/MD5) of the notes.chart or notes.mid file).
 But suffice to say there are ways to trick Clone Hero.
-If you want a stronger means of proof, look to ScoreSpy (which as of writing will have its public beta start on the 27th of June).
+If you want a stronger means of proof, look to ScoreSpy.

 * What versions does this support?
   * Principal testing has been on the PTB v3493 and v23.2.2, but I have put a bit of effort into versions since the first v22 release, which added the steganography.
+The latest PTB version as of the last update is v3706, which added some extra data.

 * My v3075 screenshot is missing player data, why?
   * Clone Hero bug, nothing I can do.